awsdocs/amazon-elasticache-docs/doc_source/memcache/Appendix.PHPAutoDiscoverySetup.Downloading.md

   These options need to match
   in Unknown on line 0
   ```
 If this happens, you need to compile the module from the source code\.
-For more information, see [Compiling the Source Code for the ElastiCache Cluster Client for PHP](Appendix.PHPAutoDiscoveryCompile.md)\.
+For more information, see [Compiling the source code for the ElastiCache cluster client for PHP](Appendix.PHPAutoDiscoveryCompile.md)\.

 **To determine your Amazon EC2 AMI architecture \(64\-bit or 32\-bit\)**